The Quarterly Review: A Prop Firm’s Eight-Figure Kick-Off.

 III.
 Your Adjacent Possible (per The Student)

-The “adjacent possible” highlights that limits are targets—pointers to where experience and competence should be developed next.
+The “adjacent possible” highlights that limits are targets—pointers to where experience and competence should develop next.

 Were you slow or unsure in January’s fast market?
 That’s your next terrain.

-• Which trading competency was clearly outside your reach this quarter?
+Which trading competency was beyond your reach this quarter?

-• What adjacent market, product, or skill would have expanded your edge?
+What adjacent market, product, or skill could have expanded your edge?

-Suggestion: Define the edge of your current map.
-What’s just beyond it?
+Suggestion: Define the edge of your current skill or knowledge map.
+What’s beyond it?
 Target one adjacent area to develop in Q2.

-• At what point in Q1 did you realise the environment had changed?
+When did you realise the environment had changed in Q1?

-• What were your cues—volatility compression, structural breakdown in charts, or a change in headline responsiveness?
+What were your cues?
+Did you notice volatility compression, structural breakdown in charts, or a change in headline responsiveness?

-• How long did it take your behaviour to catch up with this shift?
+How long did it take for your behaviour to catch up with this shift?

-Suggestion: Write a timeline of market regime change from January to March.
+Suggestion: Write a timeline of market regime changes from January to March.
 Mark where your reactions lagged.

 V. Tools and Setup Matching Market State

-• Did your screen and ladder configuration match the kind of market you were in (e.g., flow vs. binary)?
+Did your screen and ladder configuration match the market type (e.g., flow vs. binary)?

-Suggestion: Describe one change you can make to your setup to better align with Q2’s possible regimes.
+Suggestion: Describe one change to your setup to better align with Q2’s possible regimes.

 VI.
 Cyclicality and Maturation (per The Godfather, The Engineer)

-• What “unusable” experience from prior cycles finally became valuable in Q1 2025?
+What “unusable” experience from prior cycles became valuable in Q1 2025?

 Suggestion: Map your past cycle experience to Q1 2025.
-What lessons did you finally apply?
+What lessons did you apply?

 VII.
 Principles over Scenarios (per The Hero)

-• How often did you fall back into scenario-based trading?
+How often did you revert to scenario-based trading?

-• Were you able to detach from rigid “if-then” logic and instead operate from fluid, principle-based conviction?
+Could you detach from rigid “if-then” logic and operate from fluid, principle-based conviction?

 Suggestion: Review your current trading principles.
-Rewrite or refine one based on Q1’s test.
+Based on Q1’s test, rewrite or refine one.

 VIII.
 End-of-Quarter Review Habits

-• Do you have a quarterly review process?
-Is it scheduled?
-Does it include both performance data and structured reflection?
+Do you have a scheduled quarterly review process that includes performance data and structured reflection?

-• What objective data would improve your review quality (e.g., performance by theme phase, product type, or volatility cluster)?
+What objective data would improve your review quality?
+For example, performance by theme phase, product type, or volatility cluster.

-Suggestion: Commit to a recurring quarterly review block.
-Include performance stats, emotional patterns, regime notes, and process updates.
+Suggestion: Schedule a quarterly review that includes performance stats, emotional patterns, regime notes, and process updates.

 Acknowledgements, Permissions & Disclaimer